J-Yhwh/browse-track-analyze/README.md

 __Privacy focused cross-platform cookie-scraping and analytics tool across browsers and operating systems.__

 ### Goal
-To understand, and visualize how different browsers handle user tracking, raising awareness about digital privacy in real-world environments.
+Utilising Data Analytics, Python-based scraping tools, Streamlit and Jupyter interactive notebooks to highlight the prevalence of cookies and the extent of intrusive behaviour, if any, across different browsers and operating systems, raising awareness about digital privacy in real-world environments.

 ### Key Highlights
 - **Cross-platform consistency**: Extracts cookies from Safari(MacOS), Brave(MacOS & Windows), Microsoft Edge(Windows), Chrome(AndroidOS) and Safari(iOS) browser simulation via Playwright.